 Overview

 The Bridge SDK is a Python package for defining orchestration pipelines as code.
 You define pipelines and steps as decorated Python functions, declare dependencies through type annotations, and push the code to a Git repository.
 The Poolside Console indexes your repository and discovers the pipeline definitions automatically.
+The SDK handles:- Pipeline and step definitions with typed inputs and outputs

 - Automatic DAG construction from dependency annotations